 While relationship-building has to do with more than just money management, it’s clear that making money decisions alone, without consulting one’s spouse or partner, can have a deleterious impact on the union.
 Working together as a team to meet your financial goals can act as relationship-strengthening therapy.
 And here’s more good news: By facilitating joint money-management, budget apps can help you hit your money goals.

-However, that’s only possible if you pick the best app that fits your specific needs.
-And that’s exactly what we aim to help you to do today!
+However, that’s only possible if you pick the best budget app that fits your specific needs.
+And that’s exactly what we aim to help you to do today.

 Best Budget Apps For Couples: